 Read more: How are life insurance premiums calculated?

 How much does income protection cost?

-Premiums are based on age, health, amount covered, term of the policy, waiting period, and whether you smoke.
+This premium is based on age, health, amount covered, term of the policy, waiting period, and whether you smoke.

 Should I take it out?

 While life insurance might be the first protection policy that springs to mind when you have children.